 The Company is focused on increasing value to shareholders through its hotel business and its development opportunities.
 The Company, as most real estate companies do, measures value creation through growth in Net Asset Value ("NAV").
-Within the the Company's hotel business creates value to shareholders through 3 distinct behaviours.
+The Company's hotel business creates value to shareholders by executing on three pillars of its strategy:

-- Acquire assets using strict acquisition criteria with the intent of acquiring assets at or below replacement cost
+- Using strict acquisition criteria, with the intent of acquiring assets at or below replacement cost; - Generating operational efficiencies; and - Taking advantage of value-add opportunities

-- Operational efficiencies, and

-- Value add opportunities

-Each of these items may lead to valuation increases in its assets and as a result the Company's NAV.
+Each of these items may lead to valuation increases in its assets and, as a result, the Company's NAV.
 Increases in the fair value of the Company's real estate assets is the primary driver of NAV growth.

-The Development opportunities add shareholder value by leveraging unutilized assets to provide development profits and further enhance the long-term cash flows of the resorts.
-Development opportunities provide additional rooms to the resort for minimal investment to the resort itself.
-The Company calculates its NAV using Fair Values disclosed on its balance sheet.
+The Development opportunities add shareholder value by leveraging underutilized assets to provide development profits and further enhance the long-term cash flows of the resorts.
+Development opportunities provide additional rooms to the resort with minimal investment to the existing resort itself.
+The Company calculates its NAV using Fair Values as disclosed on its balance sheet.